iotaledger/iota.go/README.md

 This library allows you to do the following:

-- Create messages with tagged data and transaction payloads
+- Create blocks with tagged data and transaction payloads
-- Get messages and outputs
+- Get blocks and outputs
 - Sign transactions
 - Generate addresses
 - Interact with an IOTA node